joeappleton18/cda401/sessions/session8/exercise.md

 #Solent Stores - Shopping cart exercise

-The purpose of this exercise is to implement the javaScript on a shopping cart.
-The HTML has already been created for you.
+The purpose of this exercise is to extend/improve/finish the solent stores exercise from last week.
+Once this is done, please work on your assignment
 ##1 Setup

 [Download the project source file from here](https://www.dropbox.com/s/8ntpmdz1x2um9sp/shopping_cart_exercise.zip?dl=0).
 Open up index.html in your browser, you should be presented with the following website: